 Introduction to Dojo

-Our Aikido Dojo observes the teachings of the late Morihiro Saito, who had been handed down the aikido of the founder sanding in Iwama, Ibaraki Prefecture, and is studying the aikido (body art, swords, and cane) of the founder.
+Our Aikido Dojo observes the teachings of Morihiro Saito, who had been handed down the aikido of the founder sanding in Iwama, Ibaraki Prefecture, and is studying the aikido (body art, swords, and cane) of the founder.

 In addition, I also tell the attention (consideration) that the late Saito sensei has always been told in the rehearsal.